 Is a New York Broker License Worth Pursuing? (& Other FAQs)

-We’ve outlined how to get your New York real estate broker license, but maybe you’re wondering if getting it is worth the trouble.
-We’ll discuss this and answer frequently asked questions about the time commitment, level of difficulty, and financial rewards of pursuing a New York real estate broker license below.
-If you have more questions, please drop them in the comments section.
+We’ve outlined how to get your New York real estate broker license, but perhaps you’re wondering if getting it is worth the trouble.
+We’ll discuss this and other frequently asked questions about the time commitment, level of difficulty, and financial rewards of pursuing a New York real estate broker license below.
+If you have more questions, please drop them in the comment section.

 More Career Resources From The Close

-The Close offers resources for every stage of your real estate career—from skill-building courses at The Close Pro to networking opportunities in our Facebook Mastermind Group.
+The Close offers resources for every stage of your real estate career—from skill-building articles delivered via our email newsletter to networking opportunities in our Facebook Mastermind Group.
 We hope to help you feel confident in advancing your career to the next level.